Q-Master/framework-redis.py/ReadMe.md

 Usage
 ---
-Mostly usage examples could be seen in tests directory.
+Mostly usage examples could be seen in examples directory.
 The `asyncframework-redis` requires `asyncframework`.